Exploring Germany and the Viking Vili River Cruise!

 Wednesday kicked off with a tour of Munich!
-We took a 2 hour bus tour through the historic sites of Munich.
+We took a 2-hour bus tour through the historic sites of Munich.
 I was so dang happy to be on the bus since it was POURING RAIN!
-Seriously, even trying to get photos out the bus window was a challenge.
+Seriously, even trying to get photos out of the bus window was a challenge.

 We randomly stopped at BMW World for a bit to use the bathroom and check out the new cars.
 I honestly wouldn't have expected to find inspiration in BMW but I did.
 Check out these killer quotes they had posted in BMW.
 I LOVE THEM!

 From BMW we headed into Munich for an hour or so walking tour.
 You guys we were drenched but smiling during the tour.
 I of course managed to leave our umbrella in our suitcases that were still on the bus.
 We just went with it and laughed at how soaked we were by the end of it.

 The walking tour ended at the Glockenspiel which is a crazy clock and show in the middle of Munich.
 One of those things you have to see at least once if you are in Munich.